 When Mark was 8 years old, despite some residual symptoms, Dr. Raun Melmed, the autism doctor who initially diagnosed Mark, changed his diagnosis to high-functioning autism.
 With this new diagnosis, Mark was taken off of state services, despite lingering dyslexia and dysgraphia, which impacted his reading and writing.

 By the time Mark reached 11, research indicated that Mark no longer met the criteria for autism.
-It was at this time that Mark and his mother shifted their focus from working solely on Mark to working with the local autism community.
+It was at this time that Mark and his mother shifted their focus from working solely on Mark to working with the local community on autism awareness.

 In 2008, Steven’s Law, an insurance bill that required many private insurers to begin covering the costs of services for individuals with autism under the age of 16, was introduced before the Senate Health Committee at the Arizona Legislature.